The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Roy Lichtenstein's American Indian Theme III, a woodcut print from 1980, is estimated to be worth between £13,000 and £19,000.
-This is a rare artwork and has shown consistent value growth since its first sale in November 2002.
-This is a signed work and has an auction history of 8 total sales.
-The edition size of this artwork is limited to 50.
+Roy Lichtenstein's American Indian Theme III (signed), a woodcut print from 1980, is estimated to be worth between £10,500 and £16,000.
+This work has an auction history of eight total sales since its entry to the market in November 2002.
+The hammer price for this artwork has shown consistent growth, with an average annual growth rate of 6%.
+The edition size of this piece is limited to 50.

 Meaning & Analysis